 - Is comfortable with using an Internet browser to navigate the Internet and locate information.

-Take the Online Learning Self-Assessment to help you find out if you are really ready:
+Take the OASIS online learning self-assessment to help you find out if you are really ready.
+The OASIS tool is provided by Illinois Community Colleges Online (ILCCO).

 Students who complete an online course typically enjoy the experience and report the following advantages: